Randy Cunneyworth: Montreal Canadiens (2011–2012)

-Rochester Americans (2015–16)
+Rochester Americans (2015–2016)

-On July 28, 2015 Buffalo Sabres General Manager Tim Murray promoted Randy Cunneyworth from the position of Buffalo Sabres Player Development Coach to the position of Head Coach of the Rochester Americans.
-This is Cunneyworth's second stint as head coach.
-On Feb 19, 2016 (2-1 OT win vs Portland), Cunneyworth passed John Van Boxmeer for first in Amerks history in all-time games coached with game 691.
-On March 24, 2016, (6-5 OT win vs St. Johns) Cunneyworth became the Rochester Americans all-time winningest coach passing John Van Boxmeer with win number 338.
-The 2015-16 Americans failed to reach the postseason.
+On July 28, 2015 Buffalo Sabres general manager Tim Murray promoted Cunneyworth from the position of player development coach with the Sabres to the position of Head coach of the Rochester Americans, his second stint as head coach.
+On February 19, 2016, a 2–1 OT win vs Portland, Cunneyworth passed John Van Boxmeer for first in Amerks history in all-time games coached with game 691.
+On March 24, 2016, a 6–5 OT win vs St. Johns, Cunneyworth became the Rochester Americans all-time winningest coach passing John Van Boxmeer with win number 338.
+The 2015–16 Americans failed to reach the postseason.

-In a reorganization, Cunneyworth returned to his previous position in the Sabres' player development program as Dan Lambert was hired as head coach of the Americans on May 16, 2016.
+In a staff reorganization, Cunneyworth returned to his previous position in the Sabres' player development program after Dan Lambert was hired as head coach of the Americans on May 16, 2016.

-Buffalo Sabres - Scout / Player Development (2013–2017)
+Buffalo Sabres - scout/player development (2013–2017)

-On November 2, 2013, Sabres General Manager Darcy Regier hired Cunneyworth as professional scout for the Buffalo Sabres.
+On November 2, 2013, Sabres general manager Darcy Regier hired Cunneyworth as a professional scout for the Sabres.
 His position would also include special assignments as prescribed by the Sabres front office.
-He was heavily rumored to be possible replacement for then struggling rookie Sabres Head Coach Ron Rolston.
+He was heavily rumored to be a possible replacement for then-struggling rookie Sabres head coach Ron Rolston.

-On January 8, 2014, Randy Cunneyworth was promoted to Special Assistant and Player Development Coach/Administrator of the AHL's Rochester Americans by the newly hired Sabres President of Hockey Operations Pat Lafontaine.
-Cunneyworth would also work directly with Sabres interim Head Coach Ted Nolan in ensure continuity between the Sabres and their AHL affiliate in Rochester.
+On January 8, 2014, Cunneyworth was promoted to special assistant and player development coach/administrator of the AHL's Rochester Americans by the newly-hired Sabres president of hockey operations Pat Lafontaine.
+Cunneyworth would also work directly with Sabres interim head coach Ted Nolan in ensuring operational continuity between the Sabres and their AHL affiliate in Rochester.
 This would include coaching systems and strategies.

-According to Pat Lafontaine, "This is an exciting opportunity to fully utilize all of Randy’s expertise as a hockey coach and mentor, Randy will work to ensure that the link between the Sabres and Amerks grows even stronger.
+According to Lafontaine, "This is an exciting opportunity to fully utilize all of Randy’s expertise as a hockey coach and mentor, Randy will work to ensure that the link between the Sabres and Amerks grows even stronger."

-Summer 2014: Cunneyworth was a candidate for the position of Head Coach with the Ottawa 67's.

-On August 21, 2014, Cunneyworth was promoted to the position of Buffalo Sabres Player Development Coach by new General Manager Tim Murray.
-This is an organizational position.
-Cunneyworth is to oversee player development in Buffalo, with the AHL Rochester Americans, as well as other Sabres prospects.
+In the summer of 2014, Cunneyworth was a candidate for the position of head coach with the Ottawa 67's.
+On August 21, 2014, Cunneyworth was promoted to the position of Buffalo Sabres player development coach by new general manager Tim Murray, overseeing player development in Buffalo, with the AHL Rochester Americans, as well as other Sabres prospects.

-Summer 2015: Considered a candidate for either the vacant NHL Head Coaching positions with the Buffalo Sabres,(which went to Dan Bylsma) or the AHL Rochester Americans.

-July 28, 2015 Cunneyworth was promoted to the position of Head Coach of the AHL Rochester Americans and formally introduced to the media on July 29, 2015.
+In the summer of 2015, Cunneyworth was considered as a candidate for the vacant head coaching positions with both the Sabres, which went to Dan Bylsma, and the Rochester Americans.
+On July 28, 2015, Cunneyworth was promoted to the position of head coach of the Americans and formally introduced to the media on July 29, 2015.

-Spring 2016: Cunneyworth returned to the Sabres coaching staff within the Department of Player Development.

-June 27, 2017: Cunneyworth was fired along with other long term staff members by Sabres newly hired General Manager Jason Botterill.
+In the Spring of 2016, Cunneyworth returned to the Sabres coaching staff within the Department of Player Development.
+On June 27, 2017, Cunneyworth was fired along with other long-term staff members by newly-hired Sabres general manager Jason Botterill.